smartemission/smartemission/docs/platform/data.rst

 For each ETL-step a specific Stetl config file is developed with some SE-specific Components.

-SE Stetl processes are deplyed and run using a generic `Stetl Docker Image <https://github.com/Geonovum/smartemission/blob/master/docker/stetl>`_ derived from the core Stetl Docker image.
+SE Stetl processes are deployed and run using a generic `Stetl Docker Image <https://github.com/Geonovum/smartemission/blob/master/docker/stetl>`_ derived from the core Stetl Docker image.